 What is different in Carpathians

-Contrary to many other long-distance hikes, in the Carpathians you find few ranges where you can meet scores of tourists – Strážovské vrchy, Tatry, Východní Beskydy, Muntii Rodnei, Piatra Craiului, Fagaras, Retezat – but mostly you walk trails, ridges and forest roads where you are the only hiker in a day, week or even a month.
-At some places there is no trail visible and you need to make the trail on your own.
+Contrary to many other long-distance hikes, in the Carpathians you find few ranges where you can meet scores of tourists – Strážovské vrchy, Tatry, Východní Beskydy, Muntii Rodnei, Piatra Craiului, Fagaras, Retezat – but mostly you walk trails, ridges and forest roads where you are the only hiker in a day, week or two.
+At some places there is no trail visible and you need to make a trail on your own.

 To make the point, in Slovakia I met only 1 multi-day hiker on 200 km between Slovenský raj and the Dukla pass.
 Apart from Polonina Borzhava I met only 2 hikers in Ukraine but could see 3 tents at Polonina Svidovec.
 The number of multi-day hikers I met between Rodnei and Piatra Craiului was 2 (two) on the distance of 500 km.

 Apart from Slovakian E8 it is very unlikely you meet any long-distance hikers.
-I almost met with Michal Kulanek who was going the same direction and we connected through FB.
+I almost met with Michal Kulanek who was going across Carpathians in the same direction and we connected through FB.

 My gear was not the lightest one for I knew I might not meet a person for days and wanted to be prepared for all sorts of troubles.
 Thinking back I did not use about 450 grams of repair kits, first aid stuff and pepper sprays but I would not give up more than a third of it next time.